-UBE convenes a regular evaluation meeting composed of outside directors, outside corporate auditors, and non-executive directors (inside) to hold deliberations on evaluating the effectiveness of the Board of Directors, based on directors' and corporate auditors' self-assessment of the Board of Directors (to be obtained through questionnaire, etc.).
+UBE convenes a regular Evaluation Meeting for Effectiveness of the Board of Directors composed of outside directors, outside corporate auditors, and non-executive directors (inside) to hold deliberations on evaluating the effectiveness of the Board of Directors, based on directors' and corporate auditors' self-assessment of the Board of Directors (to be obtained through questionnaire, etc.).
 The Board of Directors receives a report on these deliberations and conducts an evaluation of its effectiveness.
 As a result, this fiscal year, an evaluation was obtained that the composition and operation of UBE's Board of Directors is appropriate and that vigorous discussion and deliberation is conducted, determining that the effectiveness of the Board of Directors is ensured.
-However, UBE considers areas such as the selection of matters to be submitted to the Board of Directors and strengthening collaboration with the Group Strategic Management Committee to be issues for enhancing the deliberations of the Board of Directors, and will strive for improvements in order to further enhance the function of the Board of Directors.
+However, UBE considers the following areas to be issues and will strive for improvements in order to further enhance the function of the Board of Directors: